noise23/truckcoin-seeder/README.md

 truckcoin-seeder
 ===============

-Truckcoin-seeder is a crawler for the Litecoin network, which exposes a list of reliable nodes via a built-in DNS server.
+Truckcoin-seeder is a crawler for the Truckcoin network, which exposes a list of reliable nodes via a built-in DNS server.

 Features: